-Exporter and Importer of any country need to register the company with several authorities, institutions, and government schemes.
-Such registration or policy helps the company to grow continuously without any hurdles in the form of incentives/benefits while conducting export and import trade.
+Exporters and Importers of any country need to register the company with several authorities, institutions, and government schemes.
+Such export import registration or policy helps the company to grow continuously without any hurdles in the form of incentives/benefits while conducting export and import trade.
 IEC (Import Export Code) is a number given by the Director of Foreign trade that is mandatory for importing and exporting goods and services from India.
-In simple words, to expand the goods or services from the national market to the international market requires acquiring IEC.
-IEC is mandatory to avail export scheme benefits from customs and export promotion council, DGFT, etc.
+In simple words, expanding the goods or services from the national market to the international market requires acquiring IEC.
+IEC is mandatory to avail of export scheme benefits from the customs and export promotion council, DGFT, etc.

-Import Export Code is a registration certificate needed to export/import any product and it plays an immense role in a business.
-Apart from other incentives, some major features for importing or exporting code registration.
+Import Export registration certificate is needed to export/import any product and it plays an immense role in a business.
+Apart from other incentives, some major features for Import Export registration.

-a) Registration of Company: Importers/Exporters require to register the categories of company chosen under suitable Act within the country for conducting import and export operations such as a partnership company have to register under the Indian Partnership Act, 1932, a joint-stock company within the Companies Act, 1956, etc.
+a) Registration of Company: Importers/Exporters require to register the categories of company chosen under a suitable Act within the country for conducting import and export operations such as a partnership company has to register under the Indian Partnership Act, 1932, a joint-stock company within the Companies Act, 1956, etc.

-c) Obtaining Importer-Exporter Code Number (IEC No.): Earlier obtaining Exporter's Code Number from RBI was mandatory which is now changed by Import export code which is now issued by the Direct General for Foreign Trade.
+c) Obtaining Importer-Exporter Code Number (IEC No.): Earlier obtaining an Exporter's Code Number from RBI was mandatory which is now changed to Import export code which is now issued by the Direct General for Foreign Trade.
 IEC can be obtained by applying by paying a fee of Rs.
 1000.

 d) Attaining Permanent Account Number (PAN): An exporter must register its company with Income Tax Authorities and attain a Permanent Account number to avail of export income benefits.